gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Whatever you want," the soldier said.
 "And lock me up if it makes anyone feel safer.
 Just so long as someone looks after my men."

-"I'm sure that won't be necessary," Indy replied.
-"Let's just get everyone warmed up and fed and then we can do right by your dead and then it will be time for dinner and then we can all get some sleep and sort this out in the morning, all right?"
+"As I think I just said, that won't be necessary," Indy replied tartly.
+"Let's just get everyone warmed up and fed, shall we?
+Then it will be time for dinner and then we can do right by your dead and then we can all get some sleep and sort this out in the morning."

 The *tralpa* drew himself up.
 "That is *unacceptable*!" he spat.
 "These men have taken arms against His Majesty!
 You!"
-He jabbed a finger at Grappa Gas.
-"I hereby appoint you acting reeve.
+He pointed at Grappa Gas.
+"In the king's name, I hereby appoint you acting reeve.
 Arrest these men and then arrest *her*!"
 He swivelled his arm to point accusingly at Indy.

 Grappa Gas had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after their turbulent flight.
 He looked from the indignant *tralpa* to the sergeant to the reeve and back to the *tralpa*.
-"Sorry, honored," he said, patting Big Blue.
+"Can't do that, honored," he said cheerfully.
 "I have to get this old boy back in his pen."

 Sergeant Dorbu's shoulders slumped slightly.
 "Thank you, honored," he said to Indy, buckling his sword back on.
-He bent over and lifted one of the canvas bundles onto his shoulder.
+With a grunt, he squatted and lifted one of the canvas bundles onto his shoulder.
 "If there's somewhere we could...?"

 "I'll show you the way," Granna Fee said.

-The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, and his resentment of everyone and everything in Stale.
+The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, his failed attempts at magic, and his resentment of everyone and everything outside the walls of the distant capital.

 Noxy barely noticed his door slam.
 Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had been led through the gate to